Dracula: Prince of Darkness

-Dracula: Prince of Darkness is a 1966 British supernatural horror film directed by Terence Fisher.
+Dracula: Prince of Darkness is a 1966 British gothic supernatural horror film directed by Terence Fisher.
 The film was produced by Hammer Film Productions, and is the third entry in Hammer's Dracula series, as well as the second to feature Christopher Lee as Count Dracula, the titular vampire.
 It also stars Andrew Keir, Francis Matthews, and Barbara Shelley.

 The film was photographed in Techniscope by Michael Reed, designed by Bernard Robinson and scored by James Bernard.

 Plot

 A prologue replays the final scenes from Dracula, in which Doctor Van Helsing destroys Count Dracula by sunlight; only the memory of Dracula's evil remains.